SanderMertens/flecs/docs/Relationships.md

 After the flatten operation, entities for the same target are stored in contiguous slices in the new table.
 The new table will have a `(Target, Relationship)` pair, which contains data about the original target, and the start and number of entities in the contiguous block.
 This information is used by queries when iterating to ensure entities for the same target can still be iterated in bulk.

 Relationship flattening is an experimental feature, and some limitations apply for the current implementation.
 After a subtree has been flattened, the entities in that subtree can no longer be individually deleted from a target, and cannot be moved to another parent.
 Additionally, no components can be added/removed to entities in a flattened subtree.
-Relationship flattening is currently only supported for exclusive, acyclic relationships.
+Relationship flattening is currently supported only for exclusive, acyclic relationships.

 For additional information, see the API documentation for the `ecs_flatten` operation.

 ### Table Creation
 When an id added to an entity is deleted, all references to that id are deleted from the storage (see [cleanup properties](#cleanup-properties)).
-For example, when the component `Position` is deleted, it is removed from all entities and all tables with the `Position` component are deleted.
-While not unique to relationships, it more common for relationships to trigger cleanup actions, as relationship pairs contain regular entities.
+For example, when the component `Position` is deleted it is removed from all entities, and all tables with the `Position` component are deleted.
+While not unique to relationships, it is more common for relationships to trigger cleanup actions, as relationship pairs contain regular entities.

-The opposite is also true, because relationship pairs can contain regular entities which can be created on the fly, table creation is more common than in applications that do not use relationships.
+The opposite is also true.
+Because relationship pairs can contain regular entities which can be created on the fly, table creation is more common than in applications that do not use relationships.
 While Flecs is optimized for fast table creation, creating and cleaning up tables is inherently more expensive than creating/deleting an entity.
 Therefore table creation is a factor to consider, especially for applications that make extensive use of relationships.

 ### Indexing
 To improve the speed of evaluating queries, Flecs has indices that store all tables for a given component id.
 Whenever a new table is created, it is registered with the indices for the ids the table has, including ids for relationship pairs.